 What are the most common types of underinsurance?

-Common types of underinsurance include property underinsurance (where buildings or contents are not fully covered), health underinsurance (insufficient health insurance coverage leading to large out-of-pocket expenses), and business underinsurance (where business assets or potential liabilities are insufficiently covered).
+Common types of underinsurance include property underinsurance (where buildings or contents are not fully covered), health underinsurance (insufficient health insurance coverage leading to large out-of-pocket expenses), and business underinsurance (where business assets or potential liabilities are not fully covered).

 What are the consequences of being underinsured?